LawrencedotLiang/lawrencedotliang.github.io/_posts/2024-04-25-how-I-build-the-homepage-and-post.md

 ---
 layout: post
-title: "How to build my simple GitHub Blog and Page"
+title: "How to build my simple GitHub Blog and Posts"
 date: 2024-04-16
 ---
 I have to say creating a blog was the main objective of one of my assignment question, but more so, it was to facilitate better ongoing learning like I said in previous post.
 Creating a blog allows for the organization of many thoughts during the learning process,